Skip to main content

 Subscription metrics record

-A subscription team can review cohort revenue, expansion, contraction, support context, and finance-ready metrics from the same operating record.
+Your subscription team reviews cohort revenue, expansion, contraction, and finance metrics from one record.
+Growth and finance use the same numbers at the board meeting.

 Subscription metrics record